2025년 7월 고3 모의고사 영어영역

 25년 7월 고3 모의고사 31번

-Bring your ____ to the table!
+Bring your life ____ the table!

 By personalizing the role, ____ deepen your interest and desire to perform this particular part.